-It’s still not clear whether inflation is making a permanent comeback in 2021, but it’s started to receive a lot of news coverage.
-Near-zero interest rates, pent-up demand, and aggressive governmental stimulus are considered by many to be key ingredients for a rising inflation scenario.
-So how concerned should we be?
+While it’s still not clear whether higher inflation is here to stay, it certainly made a comeback in 2021.
+The combination of near-zero interest rates, aggressive governmental stimulus, pent-up demand and supply chain woes are considered by many to be key ingredients in the rising inflation scenario.
+So how concerned should investors be?

 How Inflation Is Measured

-The US Bureau of Labor Statistics monitors inflation on a monthly basis using the Consumer Price Index, or CPI.
+The US Bureau of Labor Statistics monitors inflation on a monthly basis using the Consumer Price Index or CPI.
 While this is not the only measure of inflation, it is the most broadly used: CPI provides the basis for cost of living increases for Social Security payments and many companies’ pay raises.
-The CPI tracks changes in cost across eight major spending categories compared to 12 months earlier (Figure 1).
+The CPI tracks changes in cost across eight major spending categories compared to 12 months earlier (Figures 1 and 2).

 Figure 1 – Spending Categories Included in the CPI